-How many guests can attend a City Hall ceremony?
+- How many guests can attend a City Hall ceremony?

-	- What should I wear to a courthouse wedding?
+- What should I wear to a City Hall wedding?

 - When to hold your City Hall public or private ceremony?

 A step by step guide

 Step 1: Book your marriage ceremony

 Step 2: Schedule your Marriage license appointment and Ceremony Appointment.
 Two SEPARATE appointments.
-Do not confuse

-	with a marriage certificate.
+Do not confuse with a marriage certificate.

 You must have a valid California marriage license at the time of your Marriage Ceremony.
-You can make a reservation

-	online on the Office of the County Clerk portal.
+You can make a reservation online on the Office of the County Clerk portal.
 Link.